fespinozadeveloper/lajax/README.md

 ##### A simple example

-The classes to be exported in Javascript code must be located in the app/ajax/controllers/ directory.
+By default, the classes to be exported in Javascript code must be located in the app/Ajax/Controllers/ directory.

 They must inherit from the \Lagdo\Lajax\Controller class.
 Each controller has an Xajax response attribute, which is used to send commands back to the browser in response to a xajax request.
 See here for more info about the xajaxResponse class: http://www.xajax-project.org/en/docs-tutorials/api-docs/xajax-core/xajaxresponse-inc-php/xajaxresponse/.